-Grenfell Health & Wellbeing Service is a free and confidential NHS service for children and adults who were affected by the Grenfell Tower fire.
+Grenfell Health & Wellbeing Service is a free and confidential NHS service for children and adults who have been affected by Grenfell.
 We provide a range of psychological therapies and support to help you feel better if you or your children are feeling traumatised, unable to sleep, having memories or pictures of the event unexpectedly popping into your mind, or feeling anxious, stressed or worried.
 You can self refer below.

 What does self refer mean?